-I’m not a parent, but as the mileage manager in my family, I make sure everyone is doing their part to earn enough miles for family vacations.
-With the exception of my younger sister, everyone is over 18 and able to pull their weight and compensate for her.
-If your kids are a burden on your mileage account (and you mean that in the most loving way possible), it might be time to get them involved in the mile earning game.
-While they can’t get their own credit cards, there are a few things they can do now to contribute to your mileage balance:
+I’m not a parent.
+However, as the mileage manager in my family, I make sure everyone is doing their part to earn enough miles for family vacations.
+With the exception of my younger sister, everyone is over 18 and able to pull their weight.
+If your kids are a burden on your mileage account (and you mean that in the most loving way possible), it may be time to get them involved in the travel hacking game.
+Here are a few things they can do to contribute to your mileage balance:

 Learn About Credit

 It’s never too early to teach kids responsible spending habits and how credit works.
 When the time comes for them to get their first credit cards, they’ll be better equipped to handle it.
 Even if they decide to help out with meeting spending requirements instead, it’s good to know how credit cards work and what happens if you don’t pay them off on time.

 I had a friend in college who didn’t even have her own debit card.
 Her parents discouraged her from even opening a checking account because they feared she might get herself into debt.
 Even when she got a job, she took her checks to a check cashing place and then paid for everything in cash.
 That’s playing it too safe and it didn’t work because she never learned how to manage her credit responsibly.

 By the time you’re 22 years old, you have to know how to handle credit if you’re going to be a responsible adult.
 Teaching your kids about how to use credit is a better long term strategy than avoiding it altogether, and it will make their future in the travel hacking game much smoother.